seanljackson/helloworld/README.md

     Hello World is the traditional first program written in a programming language.
 It is a simple, introductory program that prints a line to the terminal.
 Here it is implemented in Java.

-    This header comment uses the block style which starts with a slash+asterick and is closed with an asterick+slash.
-In the method main() there is an inline comment, which starts with a slash+slash.

     Java is an object-oriented language, and its objects are called classes.
     In this example, the class is HelloWorld.
 If the class is to be executed